Criticism of the Quran: Non-Muslim views

-Scholars have complained about "'dogmatic Islamophilia' of most Arabists" (Karl Binswanger); that in one western country (France as of 1983) "it is no longer acceptable to criticize Islam or the Arab countries" (Jacque Ellul); that among some historians ("like Norman Daniel") understanding of Islam "has given way to apologetics pure and simple" (Maxime Rodinson).
+Some scholars like Karl Binswanger have complained about "dogmatic Islamophilia of most Arabists".
+French philosopher Jacques Ellul points out that in one Western country (France as of 1983) "it is no longer acceptable to criticize Islam or the Arab countries."
+French historian Maxime Rodinson states that among some historians, like Middle Ages historian Norman Daniel, their understanding of Islam "has given way to apologetics pure and simple."

-However, in the 1970s, what has been described as a "wave of skeptical scholars" challenged a great deal of the received wisdom in Islamic studies.
-They argued that the Islamic historical tradition had been greatly corrupted in transmission, that there was a lack of supporting evidence consistent with the traditional narrative, such as the lack of archaeological evidence, and discrepancies with non-Muslim literary sources.
-They tried to correct or reconstruct the early history of Islam from other, presumably more reliable, sources such as coins, inscriptions, and non-Islamic sources.
+In the 1970s, what has been described as a "wave of skeptical scholars" challenged much of the wisdom in Islamic studies.
+Their argument was that the Islamic historical tradition had suffered considerable corruption in its transmission.
+Also, there was a lack of supporting evidence consistent with the traditional narrative, including archaeological evidence.
+Finally, non-Muslim literary sources showed inconsistencies.
+Efforts were made to revise or reconstruct the initial narrative of Islam using alternative, likely more reliable, sources such as coins, inscriptions, and non-Islamic records.